Building a RAG Project using Langchain, Colab and Mistral

 In practice, the results may differ.
 I saw poor results with the smallest reranker (ms-marco-MiniLM-L-6-v2) but the model BAAI/bge-reranker-large gave me better results.
 Both are better than plain embeddings search.

-# later in this notebook we will setup a langchain compatible reranker which will be a part of the chain
+# note that this reranker class is not compatible with langchain# we simply set up this for quick evaluation of rerankers# later in this notebook we will setup a langchain compatible reranker which will be a part of the chain# hence deleting thisdel ce_reranker

 Trying Out ColBERT